akkashk/top-movies/README.md

 ## Miscellaneous

-A lot of the data from the IMDB dataset have incomplete/malformed input so the tool differentiates between parsing errors, which are collected and output by each command when run with the `-v` flag and do not cause the tool to exit early, versus fatal errors, such as failing to open a file, which causes the tool to exit immediately and output the error.
+There are a lot of incomplete/malformed inputs in the IMDB dataset.
+The tool considers them as "parsing errors" which are collected and output by each command.
+Additional information about such errors can be output when running the tool with the `-v` flag.
+Parsing errors do not cause the tool to exit early.

-`run.sh` is a helper script that runs all four commands given the location of the zipped IMDB dataset, location of the gzipped Wikipedia dataset and a Postgres connection URI (in that particular order).
-The script was checked against [ShellCheck](https://www.shellcheck.net/)
+`run.sh` is a helper script that runs all four commands given the location of the zipped IMDB dataset, location of the gzipped Wikipedia dataset and a Postgres connection URI (in this exact order).
+The script was checked against [ShellCheck](https://www.shellcheck.net/).
+You must build the tool using `go build` before running this script.

 # Next steps